jayshah3893/MVVM-Dagger-Retrofit-Rxjava2-Demo/README.md

 ## Dagger MVVM Sample
-- Sample app which demonstrate use of mvvm architecture along with Dagger injector
+- Sample app which demonstrate use of mvvm architecture, rxjava2, retrofit  along with Dagger injector